Keleton-Y/Catcher/README.md

  1. **Clone the repository to your local machine**.
  2. **Install dependencies:** Use 'pip' or another package manager to install the required dependencies.
 You can find all necessary dependencies in conda_env.yml.
 We recommend creating a virtual environment for setting up Catcher.
  3. **Install TensorFlow and CUDA:** Please install TensorFlow v1.12.0 (GPU version) and the corresponding version of CUDA.
 They are indispensable because we have deployed learning-based methodvariable in globals/variable.py to the root directory of the project.
+ 4. **Modify configuration:** Before running the project, modify the BASE_PATH variable in globals/variable.py to the root directory of the project.
  5. **Run the server:**
 ```python run_server.py```.